Anyone else think kid magazines might get your kids and students reading more?

 $20.00 / year

-If you have an animal and nature lover, he or she will probably enjoy this kid magazine containing Weird But True facts, short articles with facts and illustrations or photographs, and more.
+If you have an animal and nature lover, he or she will enjoy this National Geographic Kids magazine containing Weird But True facts, short articles with facts and illustrations or photographs, and more.
 As you might expect, the photographs are super eye-catching.

 Ranger Rick Jr.